williamkray/maubot-communitybot/README.md

 algorithm that is perfect is impossible. consider configuring your community such that censorship need only be applied in a limited subset of rooms.

+# user verification

+configure your rooms (all, or a list of room-ids) to use the `check_if_human` setting. use this in conjunction with a room power-level configuration that requires elevated permission to send messages. for example, a "waiting-room" with a default power level of -1 for new users, while the power-level required to send messages in that room remains 0.

+enabling this and associated configuration will perform the following
+validation:

+1. when a user joins one of these rooms, the bot will check to see if they have permission to send messages.
+2. if not, the bot will start a DM with that user and ask them to repeat a phrase, randomly chosen from your list of verification phrases. they have three tries.
+3. when they send the matching verification phrase, the bot will bump their power level up to that required to send messages in your room, and leave the DM.

+not the most user-friendly experience, but may help cut down if you are experiencing significant spam in your rooms.

 # installation

 install this like any other maubot plugin: zip the contents of this repo into a file and upload via the web interface,